Risdeard Ó Conchubhair

-Risdeard Ó Conchubhair, Irish scribe and physician, 1561-18 October 1625.
+Risdeard Ó Conchubhair (1561-18 October 1625) was an Irish scribe and physician.
 He was part of an Irish medical family in Gaelic Ireland.

 Biography

 Risdeard was a member of the Ó Conchubhair medical family from Ossory, Leinster, who were themselves a branch of the Ó Connchubhair Failghe dynasty, rulers of the Kingdom of Uí Failghe.

 In one surviving manuscript - now RIA MS 439 (3 C 19) - he gives his genealogy, text title, patron, place and date of writing:

 Finis.
 I am Richard, son of Muircheartach, son of Tadhg, son of Muircheartach, son of Cathal, son of Murchadh, son of Muircheartach na Cairrge O Conchubhair, who by permission of God wrote this Prognostica of Bernardus, in the school of my kinsman and master, Donnchadh Og O Conchubhair, namely, the chief Master of Medicine of Mac Giollapadraig.
 And Achadh Mic Airt is my place of writing.
 And out of the book of Fearghus Mac Bheathadh it was transcribed.
 To-day is April the first, 1590.
 Jesus.
 Maria.

 A 20th-century editor, Paul Walsh, remarked: